codefresh-io/cap-docs.codefresh.io/_docs/pipelines/debugging-pipelines.md

 ## Placing breakpoints

-Once the debugging mode is active all pipeline steps will get an extra breakpoint icon on the far right of their box.
+Once the debugging mode is active, all pipeline steps will get an extra breakpoint icon on the far right of their box.

 {%
   include image.html